igaszczesniak/igasz.github.io/_pages/cv.md

 * **Atlantic International Research Centre**, Earth Observation Project Developer, *August 2022 - Present*
   * Develop workflows and early prototypes for processing, analyzing and visualizing satellite and IoT datasets.
-  * Perform outreach, disseminate project results, and collaborate with key stakeholders and end users.
+  * Perform outreach, disseminate project results, and engage with key stakeholders and end users.
   * Serve on the organizing committee of the JuliaEO - Global Workshop on Earth Observation with Julia.

 * **Institute of Meteorology and Water Management (IMGW-PIB)**, Intern in the Remote Sensing Centre, *September 2021*